IQ and what it means, and doesn’t

 On Genius and Madness

-This might surprise you but ‘genius’ is not really a psychology term, just as ‘insanity’ is not, not any more, that is!
+This might surprise you, but ‘genius’ is not really a psychological term, just as ‘insanity’ is not.
+Not anymore, that is!

 As the Penguin Dictionary of Psychology (4e, 2009) notes (in the entry under insanity):

-If psychology textbooks, dictionaries and encyclopedias have an entry on genius (not all do) it’s generally there to say that there isn’t such a definition.
+If psychology textbooks, dictionaries, and encyclopedias enter genius (not all do), it’s generally there to say that there isn’t such a definition.
 Penguin, for instance, called it a “loosely used term that has no clear set of attributes” and complained that

-The Oxford dictionary of Psychology (4e, 2015) though considers it to be a ‘person of exceptional intelligence or ability’ (giving as an example the artist Michaelangelo).
-In (historic) terms they note a permissible criteria such as an IQ of 140 has been used to define it.’
+The Oxford Dictionary of Psychology (4e, 2015) considers it a ‘person of exceptional intelligence or ability’ (giving as an example the artist Michaelangelo).
+In (historic) terms, they note a permissible criterion such as an IQ of 140 has been used to define it.’
 Oxford, if you wondered, concur on the subject of insanity.

 Funnily enough, genius (and madness) is one of my things.
-I do have a lot of ‘things’ – sciences, computers, nature, grammar, the angle a pan has to be on the hotplate, you know how it goes.
-Some of it comes from hanging round psychologists for 50-odd years, knowing words like ‘Superman’ (DC version and Nietzsche’s Übermensch), ‘secure facility’ and ‘mental asylum’ at a time and age most kids were watching Andy Pandy, or Bill & Ben, though I watched those too.
+I do have many ‘things’ – sciences, computers, nature, grammar, the angle a pan has to be on the hotplate, you know how it goes.
+Some of it comes from hanging around psychologists for 50-odd years, knowing words like ‘Superman’ (DC version and Nietzsche’s Übermensch), ‘secure facility’, and ‘mental asylum’ at a time and age most kids were watching Andy Pandy, or Bill & Ben, though I watched those too.